Search: 552 results

 And he came again [and] found them sleeping, {for they could not keep their eyes open}.

-Or do you think that I could not ask my Father, and he would even now send me more than twelve legions of angels?
+Don't you think that I could call on my Father, and he would send me more than twelve legions of angels now?

 Now the chief priests and the whole Sanhedrin were looking for false testimony against Jesus in order that they could put him to death.

-but they could not, although many false witnesses came forward to testify.
-At last two men came forward
+but they could find none, although a number of false witnesses came forward.
+However, two men came forward at last

 Then he released Barabbas for them, but [after] he had Jesus flogged, he handed [him] over so that he could be crucified.